getsentry/craft/README.md

 ```

 If you are using Craft in a monorepo where each project has their own `.craft.yml`
-configuration, you need o set the `github` information with the inclusion of
+configuration, you need to set the `github` information with the inclusion of
 `projectPath`.
 Although Craft can infer the relative path of your project, it
 cannot do this on sparse checkouts or when `.git` directory does not exist: